aabdurrohim/aabdurrohim/README.md

 - 💞️ I’m looking to collaborate on building web project and others, that i can learn and improve my ability
 - 📫 How to reach me : feel free to chat me on instagram, @ficrabdr, maybe i can reply as soon as possible :v
-- 🔥 aabdurrohim/aabdurrohim is a ✨ passionate person on programming fields, and still learning about programming, "No im not a professional programmer, but I'm the one who will keep trying even if I get 10000 errors, LOL" ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- 🔥 aabdurrohim/aabdurrohim is a ✨ passionate person on programming fields, and still learning about programming, "No im not a professional programmer, but I'm the one who will keep trying even if I get 10000 errors, LOL"
-You can click the Preview link to take a look at your changes.